 “We work with our buying team and our merchandising team to figure out what’s going be [immediately] available, and this year, as well as last year, we did a capsule collection; it’s really aligning the best brands and making sure we have exclusive product on the site and we really just give the influencers free rein,” explained Chief Brand Officer Raissa Gerona to Fashionista.

 Revolve is unique because not only do they dress influencers at the festival they go one step further and host their own two day festival during the first weekend.
 They also corral 90 influencers from 14 different countries in the same house for the weekend, creating even more sponsored moments.
 Revolve Festival brings together artists, celebrities, and influencers at the V hotel in Palm Springs.
 The event is ultra exclusive and produces some of the most Instagram worthy content because it is tailor made to produce social media impressions.
 Influencers served as walking billboards not only at Coachella but also #revovlefestival as well.

-The best part about these types of campaigns, it that their working.
+The best part about these types of campaigns, is that they're working.
 In addition to the social impressions, sales are proving that the strategy is a winning one.
 The timing of the festival is also ideal since this is the time when many begin to start shopping for Spring.
 Pair it up with a strategy involving the right influencers and an exclusive event everyone wants to share, and you have yourself a successful campaign.